Monday, 18 November 2024

 And a couple of ammunition wagons:

-Back to the limbers and the Canadian rope.
+Now to the Canadian rope.
 It really is lovely stuff, and of course I launched straight in and became instantly frustrated when I tried to cut various lengths and it unravelled on me.
-I then did what I should have done in the first place and looked on line, and the secret is to either cut it with a soldering iron or put a few drops of superglue on the spot where you need to cut.
+I then did what I should have done in the first place and looked on-line, and the secret is to either cut it with a soldering iron or put a few drops of superglue on the spot where you need to cut.

-Finally, and also incorporating the Ropes of Scale product, is my favourite AWI cart (which is why I have included three pictures):
+Finally, and also incorporating the Ropes of Scale product, is my favourite Perry AWI cart, which is why I have included three pictures:

 This means I have finally finished the British and loyalist contingent.
-At a quick count it is comprised of nearly seven hundred figures and were far more difficult than I had envisaged, thanks mainly to all the buttons and lace.
+At a quick count it is comprised of nearly seven hundred figures and took me a few months longer than I had envisaged thanks to all the buttons and lace.

 Now, on to the Hessians...